Nez Perce War: Clearwater

+Big Hole

 A small number of Nez Perce fighters, probably fewer than 200, defeated or held off larger forces of the U.S. Army in several battles.
 The most notable was the two-day Battle of the Big Hole in southwestern Montana territory, a battle with heavy casualties on both sides, including many women and children on the Nez Perce side.
 Until the Big Hole the Nez Perce had the naive view that they could end the war with the U.S. on terms favorable, or at least acceptable, to themselves.
 Afterwards, the war "increased in ferocity and tempo.
 From then on all white men were bound to be their enemies and yet their own fighting power had been severely reduced."
+They attempted to seek refuge with the Crow Nation, but, rejected by the Crow, ultimately decided to try to reach safety in Canada.

+Camas Creek

+With Howard's men camped at Camas Meadows, the Nez Perce conducted a nighttime raid in the early hours of August 20 and stole horses and mules.
+Howard's cavalry pursued the raiders, who were able to hold off the soldiers and continue their retreat into Yellowstone National Park.

+Yellowstone

+The Nez Perce fled through Yellowstone, travelling along what was later named Nez Perce Creek across the Central Plateau and Hayden Valley, crossing the Yellowstone River at Nez Perce Ford and exiting via a difficult route across the Absaroka Mountains.

+Canyon Creek

+The army next caught up with the Nez Perce on September 13 in the canyon of Canyon Creek, west of Billings.
+The warriors took up positions in the hills overlooking the approach to the canyon and fought a delaying action before escaping over the hills.

+Bear Paw

 The war came to an end when the Nez Perce stopped to make camp and rest on the prairie adjacent to Snake Creek in the foothills of the north slope of the Bear's Paw Mountains in Montana Territory, only 40 mi from the Canada–United States border.

 They believed that they had shaken off Howard and their pursuers, but they were unaware that the recently promoted Brigadier General Nelson A. Miles in command of the newly created District of the Yellowstone had been dispatched from the Tongue River Cantonment to find and intercept them.
 Miles led a combined force made up of units of the Fifth Infantry, and Second Cavalry and the Seventh Cavalry.
 Accompanying the troops were Lakota and Cheyenne Indian Scouts, many of whom had fought against the Army only a year prior during the Sioux War.

 They made a surprise attack upon the Nez Perce camp on the morning of September 30.
 After a three-day standoff, Howard arrived with his command, on October 3 and the stalemate was broken.
 Chief Joseph surrendered on October 5, 1877, and declared in his famous surrender speech that he would "fight no more forever."